-A report on the results of the Annual Position Evaluation Review shall be made an Agenda Item for discussion at the next labor-management meeting with the local exclusive organization(s).
+A report on the results of the Annual Position Evaluation Review shall be made an agenda item for discussion at the next labor-management meeting with the local exclusive organization(s).

-C. Availability of Position Descriptions
+C. Availability of Position Descriptions and Qualification Standards

-A copy of the Key, Standard, or Individual Position which represents the basis for the employee's title and salary level shall be made available to the employee on his request.
-Individual Position descriptions pertaining to a particular craft shall be made available by the installation head to that craft organization on its request provided the organization has local formal, or exclusive recognition.
+A copy of the Key, Standard, Individual Position or Qualification Standard which represents the basis for the employee's title and salary level shall be furnished once, when available, to either the employee or the Exclusive Organization Representative upon request.
+Individual Position Descriptions pertaining to a particular craft shall be made available by the installation head to that craft organization on its request provided the organization has local exclusive recognition or is an affiliate of the National Exclusive Organization.